thesheps/trunk-based-dev/PITCHME.md

 - As we're building anew for every branch, how can you be confident that your artifacts are the same?
 - Hotfixes to master resulting in develop/master getting out of step.
-- The cognitive load of trying to unpick branches is high.
+- There is a cognitive load of trying to unpick branches is high.

 ---